zchochul/AliceO2/README.md

 ## How to build?
 Go to `~/alice/sw/BUILD/O2Physics-latest-master/O2Physics`, as soon as you enter a lot of text should appear and it should look like this:
 ![image](https://user-images.githubusercontent.com/87480906/162129203-4a4b833b-fefc-48c6-9229-908354cf0620.png)
-In `~/alice/sw/BUILD/O2Physics-latest-master/O2Physics` type `alienv load ninja/latest O2Physics/latest ` and then `ninja stage/bin/your-analysis-file` to build your code. if you don't know what you should type in `your-analysis-file` place, open `CMakeList` and see how it is called there. <br>
+In `~/alice/sw/BUILD/O2Physics-latest-master/O2Physics` type `alienv load ninja/latest O2Physics/latest ` and then `ninja stage/bin/your-analysis-file` to build your code.
+If you don't know what you should type in `your-analysis-file` place, open `CMakeList` and see how it is called there. <br>
 Keep in mind that if you add a new file or modify CMakeList you need to use `cmake .` Then `cp` it to directory with AOD file.
 (You can skip this step when you use `ninja install` instead of `ninja`)
 ### Possible errors